TRUST WORK & INHERITANCE TAX

 Inheritance tax (IHT) is a tax on money or possessions you leave behind when you die, and on some gifts you make during your lifetime.

-But they'll pay nothing, if your estate totals less than that.
 Your estate includes your property, savings, and any other assets you pass on after debts and funeral expenses have been paid.

 The BIG question... how much tax do you pay?